j7m4/infra-bed/README.md

 ## Architecture

-- **Sample App**: Go application with pprof endpoints and otel-profiling-go for trace correlation
+- **Go Spikes**: Go application that contains spike code, along with with pprof endpoints for trace correlation
 - **Grafana Alloy**: Scrapes pprof endpoints and forwards to Pyroscope
 - **Grafana LGTM**: Stores and visualizes profiles, logs, metrics, and traces
 - **Pyroscope**: Integrated in LGTM for continuous profiling